 In fancy restaurants, the service fee is usually included in the bill, typically about 5% of the total price.

-In restaurants where they have many decorations and nice setup, and the staffs are trained at welcoming, showing you to table, smile, thank you and see you off, you can give them a tip based on how much you are pleased with the service.
-Usually, about VND 20,000 should enough to keep them happy.
+In restaurants where they have many decorations and a nice setup, and the staff are trained at welcoming, showing you to the table, smiling, thanking you, and seeing you off, you can give them a tip based on how much you are pleased with the service.
+Usually, about VND 20,000 should be enough to keep them happy.
 Check out the bill if the service has already been charged.

-In high-class restaurants, mostly western restaurants, so tipping is what they expect.
+In high-class restaurants, mostly western restaurants, tipping is what they expect.
 First, see if there are charges on the bill.
-If you find overall services excellent, leave the change or more in the cover of the bill (about VND 50,000+ depends on the restaurants) or if you find the particular individual who deserves it, you can give a smaller amount at about VND 20,000 - 50,000.
+If you find overall services excellent, leave the change or more on the cover of the bill (about VND 50,000+ depending on the restaurant) or if you find the particular individual who deserves it, you can give a smaller amount at about VND 20,000 - 50,000.

-In middle-class restaurants, family businesses where staffs are simply to take your order and bring foods to the table (quan com binh dan), they don’t expect to receive a tip from you as tipping is not an overall custom in Vietnam.
-The price of food and service are also low, so it could be quite awkward to giving them a tip.
-However, again if they try to please you like pulling out a chair, provide you with things when you need them, or you order a customization then tipping should be welcomed.
-When giving a tip in these restaurants, you should give it directly to the person who you think they deserve it, explaining the reason you giving a tip.
+In middle-class restaurants and family businesses where staff simply take your order and bring food to the table (quan com binh dan), they don’t expect to receive a tip from you as tipping is not an overall custom in Vietnam.
+The price of food and service is also low, so it could be quite awkward to give them a tip.
+However, again if they try to please you by pulling out a chair, providing you with things when you need them, or you order customization then tipping should be welcomed.
+When giving a tip in these restaurants, you should give it directly to the person who you think deserves it, explaining the reason you giving a tip.
 Compliments are also welcomed since this is the best way to keep the owners and their staff happy.

 Where service is little to none

-Vietnam is the place to enjoy refreshing beers and not expensive alcoholic drinks, but bars are considered a fancy place to Vietnamese because they don’t drink at bars or pubs often (you can check out the places Vietnamese usually drink beers).
-But if you do drink at a bar, a VND 50,000+ tip for the bartender is not bad if he/she helps you have a great and comfortable time at the bar, or making a delicious drink and gives a great performance.
+Vietnam is the place to enjoy refreshing beers and not expensive alcoholic drinks, but bars are considered a fancy places by Vietnamese because they don’t drink at bars or pubs often (you can check out the places Vietnamese usually drink beers).
+But if you do drink at a bar, a VND 50,000+ tip for the bartender is not bad if he/she helps you have a great and comfortable time at the bar, or makes a delicious drink and gives a great performance.